influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withValidityDays(validityDays)
 ```

-The number of days generated certificates should be valid for.
-The default is 365.
+"The number of days generated certificates should be valid for.
+The default is 365."

 ## obj spec.cruiseControl

-Configuration for Cruise Control deployment.
-Deploys a Cruise Control instance when specified.
+"Configuration for Cruise Control deployment.
+Deploys a Cruise Control instance when specified."

 ### fn spec.cruiseControl.withConfig